strapi/documentation/docusaurus/docs/dev-docs/data-management/export.md

 - assets: files stored in the uploads folder,
 - schemas,
 - the `metadata.json` file.

+The following documentation details the available options to customize your data export.
+The export command and all of the available options are run using the [Strapi CLI](/docs/dev-docs/cli).

 :::caution
 Admin users and API tokens are not exported.